grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # (experimental) Enables optimized marshaling of timeseries.
 # CLI flag: -timeseries-unmarshal-caching-optimization-enabled
 [timeseries_unmarshal_caching_optimization_enabled: <boolean> | default = true]

+# (experimental) Time interval at which inactive cost attributions are evicted
+# from the counter, ensuring they are not included in the cost attribution
+# cardinality per user limit.
+# CLI flag: -cost-attribution.eviction-interval
+[cost_attribution_eviction_interval: <duration> | default = 20m]

+# (experimental) Defines a custom path for the registry.
+When specified, Mimir
+# will expose cost attribution metrics through this custom path, if not
+# specified, cost attribution metrics won't be exposed.
+# CLI flag: -cost-attribution.registry-path
+[cost_attribution_registry_path: <string> | default = ""]
 ```

 ### common